 The Ludwig’s Corner Horse Show Association History

 In 1943, Chester County, PA was a predominantly rural area with a strong tradition of foxhunting, horse sports and farm ownership.
 Hunts like Pickering, Mr. Stewart’s Cheshire Hounds, and Kimberton Hunt had followers from throughout the county who kept their horses stabled at their own farms.
-With a thought to legging-up their horses for the coming season as well as to gather neighbors and friends for outdoor entertainment, a group of farm owners planned a horse show to be held over Labor Day weekend.
+With a thought to legging-up their horses for the coming season as well as to gather neighbors and friends for outdoor entertainment, a group of farm owners planned a horse show to be held on Labor Day.

-The group rented a property from Mr. and Mrs. Brunner on the corner of Route 100 and Birchrun Rd., paying $100 for the use of the land for the weekend show.
+The group rented a property from Mr. and Mrs. Brunner on the corner of Route 100 and Birchrun Rd., paying $100 for the use of the land for the show.
 All of the members contributed time, effort and money to purchase supplies and build a ring, and invited their friends to get involved.
 In this first year, 88 horses competed in the show under sunny skies, netting $688, which was contributed to the local Boy Scouts troop.

 Pleased with the results of their inaugural effort, the founding committee opened membership to the general public and became an organization focused on hosting the annual Labor Day weekend horse show.
 For the first five years, the show continued to be held at the Brunner Farm.